Symbiosis (Star Trek: The Next Generation): Reception

 "Symbiosis" aired in broadcast syndication during the week commencing April 22, 1988.
 It received Nielsen ratings of 10.8, reflecting the percentage of all households watching the episode during its timeslot.
 This was the highest ratings received by the series since the broadcast of "Too Short a Season" during the preceding February.
 The ratings received by "Symbiosis" were not beaten until the first episode of the second season, "The Child".

-"Symbiosis" first aired in broadcast syndication within the United States on April 18, 1988.
 Several reviewers re-watched the episode after the end of the series.
 Zack Handlen reviewed the episode for The A.V.
 Club in May 2010.
 He felt that the drug use allegory could have been better refined but praised the performance of Patrick Stewart and gave the episode an overall grade of a B. Keith DeCandido watched the episode for Tor.com, and described it as the least subtle "message" based episode since The Original Series episode "Let That Be Your Last Battlefield".
 He criticised the electricity-based powers of the two alien species, saying that they did not add anything to the plot.
 He gave the episode a score of four out of ten.

 James Hunt of the website Den of Geek said that "This is one of those episodes which exemplify all that is awful about Star Trek in general.
 I'm not talking about season one's dubious production values (which, to be fair, are considerably more even than they were when the series began) but about the episode's very fabric."
 Michelle Erica Green for TrekNation thought that the episode could have been better if the guest cast had been better.
 She felt that the episode fell foul of several TNG season one writing errors, such as Deanna Troi's statements breaking mounting tension, the crew failing to do quite simple tasks like separating feuding aliens and William Riker being held hostage for the second time in successive episodes.